anandabits/swift-evolution/proposals/NNNN-static-self.md

 class A: MyProtocol
 ```

-The invariant identifier will always refer to `A`, unlike `Self`, which is covarying and refers to
+The invariant `StaticSelf` identifier will always refer to `A`, unlike `Self`, which is covarying and refers to
 the type of the actual instance.
 Since multiple inheritance for non-protocol types is disallowed,
 this establishes this invariant type identifier with no possibility for conflict.